 Day trips from Sibiu

 Due to its position, Sibiu is the perfect location to explore Transylvania.
-The most important tourist attractions in the area can be reached during different day trips.
+The most important tourist attractions in the area are great choices for different day trips.

 Extra tips for visiting Sibiu

 It’s easy to come to Sibiu.
 The city has an international airport with connections to Munich, Vienna, London, Madrid, Bruxelles or Dortmund.
-Another possibility is to take the night train from Budapest or by car, the distance from Hungary can be covered in around 5 hours.
-Bucharest – Sibiu distance is 300 kilometers and it can be covered in 4 hours by car, or 6 hours by train.
+Another possibility is to take the night train from Budapest or come by car.
+The distance from Hungary can be covered in around 5 hours.
+Bucharest – Sibiu distance is 300 kilometers – you can cross it in just 4 hours by car, or 6 hours by train.

 Pin for later!